The Trust has over 70,000 objects in its collection – ranging from archaeology, rigging, hand tools, machinery to fine art and photography.

 From 1st November 2017 Chatham Historic Dockyard Trust will be undertaking major conservation, repair and adaptation works to the Fitted Rigging House, the home of the Royal Dockyard Library.
 The project will create a sustainable future for the building, one of The Historic Dockyard’s most important Scheduled Ancient Monuments.
 The project will deliver a new accessible reading room and much improved conditions for our library and archive collections alongside new volunteer and conservation facilities.

-In order for these works to take place the current Reading Room and Archive will close on 1st November 2017 to be relocated to our new facilities ready to open in autumn 2018.
+In order for these works to take place the current Reading Room and Archive will close on 1st November 2017 to be relocated to our new facilities ready to open in spring 2019.
 Limited access to collections due to this process means we will be unable to support research enquiries at this time but will provide advice if and when possible.

 Explore the Trust’s online catalogue of objects.